 VirtualBox is an open source software that allows you to create a virtual machine to run a second (or multiple) operating system alongside your current installation without having to change anything, which can come in handy in many scenarios.

 Thankfully, setting up Windows 10 in a virtual machine isn’t particularly difficult.
 In this guide, you will learn the steps to create a virtual machine and to install Windows 10 using Oracle’s free VirtualBox.

-Head to this page to get Windows 10 technical preview, which is available as an ISO file, all you need is a Microsoft Account and an internet connection.
-Once you are ready, sign in with your Microsoft Account to join the Windows Insider Program, and then follow the steps to go to the download page.
+Head to this page to get Windows 10 technical preview, which is available as an ISO file, all you need is a Microsoft account and an internet connection.
+Once you are ready, sign in with your Microsoft account to join the Windows Insider Program, and then follow the steps to go to the download page.

 VirtualBox runs on Windows machines, Macs, and Linux machines, so you will be able to install Windows 10 in just about any platform.
 To get the VirtualBox, just go to the Download VirtualBox page and select the Windows version.

-Once the installation is complete launch the application, press the “New” button, and name your virtual machine (Windows 10 technical preview).
+Step 1: Once the installation is complete launch the application, press the “New” button, and name your virtual machine (Windows 10 technical preview).
 Make sure your “Type” is set to “Microsoft Windows” and your “Version” is set to “Windows 10”.

-As you proceed into the create Virtual Machine wizard, you will configure the memory for your virtual machine.
+Step 2: As you proceed into the create virtual machine wizard, you will configure the memory for your virtual machine.
 You will be shown a recommended amount of RAM.
-You can change it if you want, but for the x86 version, you will need at least 1GB of RAM.
-For the x64 version, you will need 2GB.
-Whatever you decide, just make sure you stay in the green.
-If you allocate too much RAM, you will end up with serious performance issues.
+You can change it if you want, but for the x86 version, you will need at least 1 GB of RAM.